SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - The number of time step of the mpc will greatly impact computation times.
 In case that a environment need the model to plan too much ahead, the computations time might become too much to solve it in real time.
 This can also be a problem when the dimensionality of the action space is too high.
 - The dimension of the input and output of the gaussian process must stay low (below 20 approximately).
 - If too much points are stored in the memory of the gaussian process, the computation times might become very high.
 The computation times scale in n³.
+- The current implementation will not not with environement with discrete states

 ## Installation
 ### Dependencies